bparanj/crystal/electronics/out-of-scope/rc-circuit-html.md

    - Close the switch (or connect the wire).
    - The capacitor will start charging through the resistor.
-   - You can measure the voltage across the capacitor with a multimeter to see it increase over time.

 2. Discharging the capacitor:

    - Open the switch (or disconnect the wire).
    - The capacitor will start discharging through the resistor.
-   - You can measure the voltage across the capacitor to see it decrease over time.

 3. Observations:

-   - Notice how the capacitor charges quickly at first, then slows down as it approaches full charge.
-   - Similarly, it discharges quickly at first, then more slowly.
-   - The time constant (τ) of this circuit is R * C = 1kΩ * 100µF = 0.1 seconds.
-   - It takes about 5 time constants (0.5 seconds) to fully charge or discharge the capacitor.

-This simple experiment demonstrates the fundamental behavior of capacitors in DC circuits, charging, discharging, and the concept of the time constant.